Kometa-Team/Kometa/docs/config/libraries.md

           TV Shows:
             collection_files:
               - file: config/TV Shows.yml
-              - pmm: tmdb
+              - default: tmdb
-              - pmm: network
+              - default: network
         ```

-        By default, when `collection_files` is missing Plex Meta Manager will look within the root PMM directory for a
+        By default, when `collection_files` is missing Kometa will look within the root Kometa directory for a
         collection file called `<MAPPING_NAME>.yml`.
-In this example, Plex Meta Manager will look for a file named
+In the example below, Kometa will look for a file named
         `TV Shows.yml`.

         ```yaml